We use cookies on this site to enhance your experience.

 To confirm we've received payment:

-If you choose bank wire payment, initiate the transfer by printing the payment instructions and reference code.
+If you choose bankwire payment, print the payment instructions and reference code after you initiate the transfer through the CIBC payment portal.
 You must bring this information to your local bank within 72 hours.
-Your bank will follow the instructions to complete the fund transfer.

 To obtain funds from your Registered Education Savings Plan (RESP), you must be enrolled full-time in a qualifying postsecondary degree program.
 Each financial institution sets their own policies regarding information required to withdraw money from an RESP fund.